ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 The practical implication of this, is that you will have a rather poor innovation language if it looks simply like a terminology.
 It is a richer structure, which is the topic for the next Chapter.

-XV Structuring Innovation Languages
+## 19 Structuring Innovation Languages

 In this Chapter, I ascribe a structure to innovation languages.
-I describe and discuss it.
+I describe that structure and discuss it.
 I start from the simplest ones, present their structure, and explain why richer structures are needed, and what they look like.
 I discuss how these structures are related to established ideas in knowledge representation.

 The simplest innovation languages are sets of definitions.
 Each definition has two parts, the definiendum, which is the term being defined, and the definiens, which is the definition.
 The purpose of a definition, is to tell its user how to recognize instances of the defined term.